-Once you dried your herbs, it’s time to store them!
+Once you have dried your herbs, it’s time to store them!

 A fantastic alternative is to use the Herb Preserve jars.
 I love these jars because they block out harmful ultraviolet rays and help the herbs stay fresh and flavorful longer.

-When using dried herbs, use 1 tsp dried crumbled leaves for each tablespoon of fresh herbs.
+When using dried herbs, use 1 tsp of dried crumbled leaves for each tablespoon of fresh herbs.

 How To Preserve Herbs By Freezing

-Freezing is a great option for many herbs, and I happen to like it more than drying because the flavor is stronger and better than with dried herbs.
+Freezing is a great option for many herbs, and I like it more than drying because the flavor is stronger and better than with dried herbs.